 I’m passionate about justice, about empowering and including people with invisible illnesses like me, about telling the untold stories about real, effective, anti-establishment ways to change the world (though the nihilist in me loathes the phrase, I want to do all I can to pay it forward from my corner of the internet).

 This is not a “where are they now” blog by a Reality TV kid.
 It’s also not the bright-eyed but naive musings of the Unbreakable Kimmy Schmidt.
-It’s the revolutionary and anti-colonist thoughts of a very pan and queer millennial who’s pretty fucking pissed about the injustice my country inflicts on its citizens, its stupidly defined as such non-citizens, and the rest of the world.
+It’s the revolutionary and anti-colonist thoughts of a very pan and queer millennial who’s pretty fucking pissed about the injustice my country inflicts on its citizens, its immigrants, and the rest of the world.

 You can dig for me online, but I don’t accept friend requests from strangers, sorry.
 Professional clients who would like to hire me can find me on LinkedIn to request my full portfolio and rates.
 I lurk, though – I’ve been spotted in the wild surfing on forums or tag groups from time to time.